 These sleep aids could be of help to you if you sometimes experience bouts of sleeplessness.
 These are not intended to be used as a regular treatment, and these could bring undesirable effects like dry mouth, dizziness, and grogginess.
-Melatonin is a concrete example of sleep aids.
-But the U.S. Food and Drug Administration does not standardize food supplements like it does for regular medications.
+Melatonin is a concrete example of a sleep aid.
+But the U.S. Food and Drug Administration does not standardize food supplements as it does for regular medications.

 Keep in mind that taking any sleep aids or medications on your own is not advisable.
 It is best to consult your doctor first as regards your sleep problems.
 Some sleep aids and medications contain antihistamines, which have some adverse or side effects.